What you can expect from us

 Psychiatry Career Mentor Scheme

 Personal attention and interest from an enthusiastic psychiatrist is important in maintaining students’ interest in psychiatry.
 All students who are interested are assigned a mentor who keeps in touch with them and meets them regularly throughout their undergraduate course, and often afterwards.
-If you are interested in becoming, or being assigned, a mentor, please contact the mentor scheme organizer, Dr Mark Agius.
+Further details are on the MedEd portal.

 Integration of Psychiatry Teaching Through the Medical Course

 We believe that psychiatry is essential to all of medicine, and is not something that should be practiced by psychiatrists.
-Therefore it should not just be taught within a silo of a six week psychiatry placement.
-Our general practice colleagues already organize a two week GP placement focused on primary care mental health.
-We have recently appointed Dr David Christmas, a liaison psychiatrist at Addenbrooke’s Hospital who is half-funded to organize and deliver undergraduate teaching.
-Dr Christmas is leading the development of psychiatry teaching within the final year medicine/surgery/acute care specialties.
+Therefore it should not just be taught within a silo of a psychiatry placement.
+Our general practice colleagues already organize a GP placement focused on primary care mental health.
+Dr Christmas leads the development of psychiatry teaching within the final year medicine/surgery/acute care specialties.
 This will better equip our graduates to recognise and manage psychiatric conditions in the patients they will be responsible for as junior doctors.

 We have aided the development of a thriving undergraduate psychiatry society, which organizes many interested meetings and provides peer support for our students who are interested in psychiatry.
 As part of this, the department provides some funding for the society, to assist it in its work.